 Healing and Reconciliation: HR-40 and the Promise of Reparations for African Americans

-Panelists and speakers to include Rev. Dr. William Lamar, Jeffery Robinson, Dr. Ron Daniels, Congresswoman Sheila Jackson Lee, Danny Glover, Professor Sir Hilary Beckles, Dr. Julianne Malveaux, Kamm Howard, Atty.
-Nkechi Taifa, Dr. Iva Carruthers, Nana Dr. Patricia Newton, Katrina Browne and others – See program
+Panelists and speakers to included Rev. Dr. William Lamar, Jeffery Robinson, Dr. Ron Daniels, Congresswoman Sheila Jackson Lee, Danny Glover, Professor Sir Hilary Beckles, Dr. Julianne Malveaux, Kamm Howard, Atty.
+Nkechi Taifa, Dr. Iva Carruthers, Nana Dr. Patricia Newton, Katrina Browne and others.

 Welcome: Rev. Dr. William Lamar, Senior Pastor, Metropolitan AME Church

 Overview and Purpose: Jeffery Robinson, Deputy Legal Director and Director of the ACLU Justice and Equality Center